rarimo/solana-bridge-program/README.md

 - [Commission](./commission/program) - Rarimo Bridge commission program.
 - [Lib](./lib) - Rarimo bridge library

-Check the [dev-docs](https://rarimo.gitlab.io/dev-docs/docs/developers/contracts) for more information about how bridge works.

 ## Usage flow

 The deposit implies the one transaction with two instructions: